“Bankfurt” • Germany’s financial capital

-Frankfurt am Main is the largest city in the German state of Hesse (Hessen in German), but not the capital (which is Wiesbaden).
+Frankfurt am Main is the largest city in the German state of Hesse (Hessen in German), but not the capital, which is nearby Wiesbaden.
 Frankfurt lies on the banks of the river Main (pron. mine).
 The city’s full name, Frankfurt am Main (“Frankfurt on the Main”), distinguishes it from the other, smaller Frankfurt on the Oder river (Frankfurt an der Oder) on the Polish border.
-Frankfurt am Main has about 700,000 residents (2012), but the greater Rhein-Main metro region is home to over five million people.
+Frankfurt am Main has about 730,000 residents (2015), but the greater Rhein-Main metro region is home to over five million people.

 Some Frankfurt History